-Dr. William Buerger is a staff psychologist who works full time at CBC with children, adolescents, adults, and families.
-Dr. Buerger has training in Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
-Dr. Buerger has extensive experience applying empirically supported treatments (ESTs) within a variety of clinical settings, including private and Veterans Affairs (VA) hospitals, specialized outpatient clinics, and community mental health clinics.
+Will Buerger is a licensed clinical psychologist and Coordinator of the Trauma Program, who works full time at CBC with children, adolescents, adults, and families.
+Dr. Buerger has training in Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), as well as multiple empirically supported trauma treatments, including Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
+He has extensive experience applying empirically supported treatments (ESTs) within a variety of clinical settings, including private and Veterans Affairs (VA) hospitals, specialized outpatient clinics, and community mental health clinics.

 Dr. Buerger completed his pre-doctoral internship at the Greater Hartford Consortium, which incorporated intensive training in posttraumatic stress disorder (PTSD) and substance use disorders within the Newington VA, and consultation on DBT and other ESTs through Community Mental Health Affiliates (CMHA) of New Britain, CT.
 Within the Newington VA’s PTSD rotation, Dr. Buerger provided veterans with the most up-to-date empirically supported trauma treatments and became a VA-certified provider of Cognitive Processing Therapy (CPT).

 Dr. Buerger’s research interests, driven by his passion for individualized approaches to ESTs, focus on clarifying the components that cause each treatment to have its positive effect.
-Dr. Buerger has developed this topic in his doctoral dissertation, published articles, and presentations at national psychology conferences.
+Dr. Buerger has developed this topic in his doctoral dissertation, published articles, presentations at national psychology conferences, and most recently a book chapter that he co-authored with Dr. Alec Miller.
 He is also an active member of multiple professional organizations, most notably the American Psychological Association (APA), the Association for Behavioral and Cognitive Therapies (ABCT), and the International Society for the Improvement and Teaching of Dialectical Behavior Therapy (ISITDBT).